 Taking part in the J1 Student Work and Travel programme, can be a very exciting and rewarding experience.
 However, it is important to be prepared before you travel.
 These tips will help you to get organised so that you can make the most of your J1 experience.

-All you need to know on your J1 adventures.
+Things you need to do before going on a J1

 Keep your passport safe

-Lost and stolen passports are a regular occurrence for JI students.
-If you lose your passport, you can get replacement travel documentation at your nearest Irish Embassy.
-However this can be very costly and stressful and can lead to delays.
+Lost and stolen passports are a regular occurrence for J1 students.
+If you lose your passport, you can get replacement travel documentation at your nearest Irish Embassy or Consulate.
+However, this can be very costly and stressful and can lead to delays.

 Know the local laws

-Things are different over in the U.S. when it comes to certain laws.
-In particular, public disorder offences (such as public drunkenness) are penalised more severely in the U.S. than in Ireland.
+It is important to familiarise yourself with the local laws before you go on your trip.
+The laws are different over in the US.
+For example, public disorder offences (such as public drunkenness) are penalised more severely in the US than in Ireland.
 Drug use and drug dealing are also considered serious offences.

 Let your family know where you are going and keep in regular contact.
 Make sure you have a mobile phone that works in America so that they can contact you in case of emergency.
-Also, make use of free email and IM services.
 Your friends and family will worry if you do not contact them regularly, so do keep in touch.

-The Department of Foreign Affairs has Missions in New York, Washington, Boston, Chicago, San Francisco and Mexico City which provide consular services to Irish citizens.
-Click here for contact details of all Irish Embassies and Consulates abroad.
+The Department of Foreign Affairs has Missions around the country which provide consular services to Irish citizens.
+They can provide you with emergency assistance if you need it.
+Find contact details of all Irish Embassies and Consulates in the USA.